-The revisions to the protocol include expanding start date options, expanding suitability threshold options, removal of optional accounting for shrub carbon, and other minor revisions to enhance usability.
+The revisions to the protocol include adding an option for expanding an existing project area, adding flexibility around ecosystem health requirements and mechanisms to prevent overgrazing, and other minor revisions to enhance usability.
 Please review the summary document below for a complete list of revisions.

 This protocol update was based upon work supported by the Natural Resources Conservation Service, U.S. Department of Agriculture, under number 69-3A75-16-025.
 Version 2.0 of the protocol was adopted by the Reserve Board of Directors on January 18, 2017.

 The Reserve hosted a public webinar on November 15, 2016 to discuss the revisions to the Grassland Protocol.
 The webinar recording and presentation slides are available below.

 The public comment period closed on November 30, 2016.
 The Reserve received two sets of public comments, available for review below.

 - Grassland Protocol Version 1.0 (July 22, 2015)